Archive How Can I Recover My Kid’s Deleted Texts?

 Note: Your child’s iPhone might ask you to sign in to their iCloud, so you will probably require their Apple ID and password.

-With the current online dangers aimed at children, you might wonder whether parental controls are available on iPhones.
+With the current online dangers aimed at children, you might wonder whether parental controls are available on iOS devices.
 Learn more about parental controls on iPhone to protect your kids.

 Through Third-Party Recovery Apps

-Don’t worry if you don’t have a backup of your child’s data on either iCloud or Music.
+Don’t worry if you don’t have an iCloud or Music (iTunes) backup of your child’s data.
 You can still use third-party data recovery apps to bring back deleted messages.
 Most of these apps offer you a free trial, so you don’t have to worry about them being a scam.
-To name a few, Dr. Fone and PhoneRescue are a couple of the most effective and popular text recovery apps among iPhone users.
+To name a few, Dr. Fone and PhoneRescue are some of the most effective and popular text recovery apps among iPhone users.

-How to Retrieve Your Child’s Deleted Texts on Android
+How to Retrieve Your Child’s Deleted Text Messages on Android

 If your child has an Android phone, you have fewer options to restore their deleted text messages.
 Below are a couple of ways for you to achieve this.